 During any consultation, it’s essential the business continues to not only communicate with those being made redundant but also with those who will remain.
 It’s important to make the staff remaining feel valued; if they feel vulnerable, they may be tempted to jump ship – leaving your business in a precarious position.

 Communication with staff

 Transparency is crucial, during an unsettling time staff who have not been made redundant need to understand why the process is happening, and what it means for them.
-There needs to be clear communication on the new structure, for example if staff are taking on new roles as a result you will need to make sure they are happy to do this.
-Make sure they are not going to be covering a role which has been made redundant, or you could be breaking the law.
+There needs to be clear communication on the new structure, for example, if staff are taking on new roles, as a result, you will need to make sure they are happy to do this.
+Make sure they are not going to be covering a role that has been made redundant, or you could be breaking the law.

 To boost motivation, it’s a good idea to think about team building and boosting the morale of those remaining.
 However, be mindful of expenditure – any extravagant purchases by the business following redundancies will not be perceived in a good light.